How Much Does Homeowners Insurance Cost in New York?

 Should you choose a local policyholder or a statewide one?

-National Insurance companies don’t really know you even if you’ve given them all your info to qualify for one of their policies.
+National Insurance companies don’t know you even if you’ve given them all your info to qualify for one of their policies.
 They are often bureaucratic machines.

 A local insurance company and its agents will know exactly where the fire station is in your area.